open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/hardware/brainchip/index.md

 ---
 active_product: true
-description: BrainChip's Akida is an ultra-low-power neuromorphic processor inspired by the brain's neural architecture.
+summary: BrainChip's Akida is an ultra-low-power neuromorphic processor inspired by the brain's neural architecture.
 It accelerates complex AI at the edge through event-based processing, on-chip learning abilities, and support for advanced neural networks like CNNs, RNNs & custom Temporal Event-based Nets.